St Leger Betting

 Since the St Leger races are only for 3 year-olds, winners of the 2000 Guineas, Epsom Derby and St Leger in the same season are rare.

-These three races are dubbed the ‘Triple Crown’ with the St Leger being the final one.
+These three races are dubbed the ‘Triple Crown’ with the St Leger being the final part.

 The last horse to win all three races, and the Triple Crown, was Nijinsky in 1970, but more recently the Aidan O’Brien-trained Camelot in 2012 came close after winning the 2000 Guineas and Epsom Derby, only to finish second in the St Leger.

 To date, the leading St Leger trainer is John Scott, who won the St Leger 16 times in the 1800’s, while Bill Scott is the St Leger’s most successful jockey in the race with 9 St Leger wins to his name – also in the 1800’s.